graeter-group/sith/doc/modules/bash_rsts_doc/find_forces.rst

    .. line-block::

-      This tool computes the forces from a chk files that contains a given structure.
+      This tool computes the forces from a chk files that contains a given structure and saves them in a directory called 'forces' that has to be previously created.

         -c  run in cascade.
         -f  <file> chk file.